A worked example illustrating a typical engagement scope and outcome. Not a real client case.

 3. Founders Substitute Themselves for a Finance Function

 A technical founder managing their own SaaS metrics is like a patient performing their own surgery.
 You can probably do it in a pinch, but the outcome won't be as good as having someone who does this every day.
-The 15 hours per week that Sarah was spending on finance wasn't just inefficient — it was producing worse results than a fractional resource spending five hours per week with the right systems.
+The 15 hours per week that the founder was spending on finance wasn't just inefficient — it was producing worse results than a fractional resource spending five hours per week with the right systems.

 4. There's No Bridge Between the Product Story and the Financial Story

-VCs invest in narratives backed by numbers.
-CloudSync had an excellent product narrative — strong market position, enthusiastic customers, clear expansion opportunity.
+VCs invest in narratives backed by numbers. the company had an excellent product narrative — strong market position, enthusiastic customers, clear expansion opportunity.
 But the financial narrative was incoherent.
 Revenue looked volatile.
 Profitability metrics were unmeasured.
 The financial model was nonexistent.
 The product story and the financial story need to reinforce each other.
 When they contradict — when the pitch says "smooth growth" but the P&L shows wild swings — investors choose to believe the numbers.
 And the numbers were telling the wrong story.